-Receipts are to be issued in the name of the fund and proper accounting records and procedures are to be kept and used for the fund.
+Receipts are to be issued in the name of the Public Fund and proper accounting records and procedures are to be kept and used for the fund.

+The Public Fund will be operated on a not-for-profit basis.

-SLT will accept any rule the Commonwealth Treasurer and the Environment Minister make to ensure that gifts made to public funds will only be used for its principal purpose.
+SLT will accept any rule the Commonwealth Treasurer and the Environment Minister make to ensure that gifts made to the Public Fund will only be used for its principal purpose.